m4rc1e/Libre-Caslon-Text/docs/2018-10-22-evaluation/README.md

 **To make it good and useful:**

 - Font metrics should be adjusted so that the text style is closer in body size to common fallback fonts
-- The regular weight instance should have a little more weight, so that the text style is closer in body size to common fallback fonts
+- The regular weight instance should have a little more weight so that the text style is closer in body size to common fallback fonts
-- Anchors will need to be added to the bold in order to properly compose diacritics.
-- The character set will need to be expanded somewhat, in order to meet Adobe Latin 3 or 4 (need to find current gfonts expectation).
+- The character set will probably need to be expanded somewhat in order to meet Adobe Latin 3 or 4 (need to find current gfonts expectation).
 - A Bold Italic will need to be added, with care taken to make the weight properly match the upright Bold.
-- Letters will need to be given overlaps and made compatible for interpolation, where they aren’t yet (it’s unclear in how many letters this is the case).
+- Letters will need to be given overlaps and made compatible for interpolation where they aren’t yet.
+- Anchors will need to be added to the bold in order to properly compose diacritics and allow interpolation.

 **To make it _even better_:**

+- Ideally, I would be able to see the historical resources used by Pablo Impallari in the existing design.
-- Some of the letterforms will need to be corrected.
+- Some of the letterforms will need to be optically corrected (e.g. `x`, italic `f`).
   - A full check should happen to determine all the spots that should be corrected.
-- We could experiment with how the font might look with sharper details in the ball terminals.
+- We could experiment with how the font might look with sharper details in the ball terminals, and whether serif brackets should be all sharp or all smooth.

 **To make it _really good_, we might eventually do a few more things:**

 - The weight range could be expanded (Light to Bold, or even Thin to Heavy)
 - Libre Caslon Display could be built out with Bold, Italic, and Bold Italic, to create a 3-axis variable font
 - Swash italics could be added
-- Greek, Hebrew, and Arabic letters from fonts by Caslon could be added
+- Greek, Hebrew, and Arabic letters from fonts by Caslon could eventually be added

 ![Greek](assets/caslon-greek.png)
 ![Hebrew](assets/caslon-hebrew.png)